kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Facebook's marketing and sales expenses grew by $1.7bn (+17%) in 2020 to $12bn.
 This growth was much slower than the previous year and also much slower than revenue growth.
 Included in these expenses is also $2.3bn of advertising expenses that, considered separately, were growing by 44%.**

-Facebook did not outright stated this year what the main driver of 44% advertising expense increases was.
+Facebook did not outright state this year what the main driver of 44% advertising expense increases was.
 It was most probably driven by campaigns focused on Facebook's hardware products like Oculus and Portal.
 At least, this was the reason behind the 2019 advertising expense growth.

 **Marketing expenses were the main driver behind the $1.7bn expense increase, which includes advertising expenses.**

-Another driver was **16% increase in employee headcount in marketing and sales functions** which increased payroll and benefit expenses.
+Another driver was a **16% increase in employee headcount in marketing and sales functions** which increased payroll and benefit expenses.
 This increase was partially offset by a decrease in travel-related expenses influenced by the COVID-19 pandemic.

 Growth of headcount in marketing and sales function by 16% was much slower than the previous year and much slower than in any other expense category.
 It was the only expense category of Facebook with lower growth than 22% revenue growth.